 The manner in which an employee is paid does not determine their right to overtime pay.
-Rather, it is an employee’s job duties that determine if they are exempt from the overtime rules.
+Rather, it is an employee’s job duties, and in most cases their salary (not less than $455 per week; $684 per week as of 1/1/20), that determine if they are exempt from the overtime rules.
 Even if you were told that you would be paid a certain salary regardless of how much you work, you may still be entitled to overtime pay.
 Your right to overtime pay cannot be bargained away, avoided or refused.

-Often an employer will break down an employee’s salary into an hourly amount for payroll purposes to accommodate the payroll system that the employer uses.
+Often an employer will break down an employee’s salary into an hourly amount based on 40 hours to accommodate the payroll system that the employer uses.
 The fact that your pay stub shows an hourly amount does not necessarily mean you are being paid hourly and entitled to overtime pay.

 If you are paid on a salary basis, you should receive the same amount of pay for each week that you work regardless of the numbers of days or hours you work.